instantlinux/docker-tools/images/openldap/README.md

 You will want to override values for `SLAPD_FQDN` and `SLAPD_ORGANIZATION`.
 All the other default values will work for many typical use-cases.

 User passwords are normally initialized by the administrator using `ldappasswd`, and from then on updated by the user (through the same tool or protocol).
 With this image, you can also define user passwords by providing their (hashed) values via a secret.
-Don't use `ldappaswd` to update passwords that are provided with the latter method: use it to generate a new hashed value and update the secret.
+Don't use `ldappasswd` to update passwords that are provided with the latter method: use it to generate a new hashed value and update the secret.
 ### Volumes

 Mount these path names to persistent storage; all are optional.